Frederik IV, King of Denmark and Norway

 From his father’s 30-year affair with Sophie Amalie Moth, Frederik had six half-siblings who were all raised at court:

-When it came time for Frederik to marry, his father decided that he should follow the tradition of the family and marry a German princess.
+When it came time for Frederik to marry, his father decided that he should follow the family tradition and marry a German princess.
 He visited many Protestant northern German courts and was instructed by his father to ask his aunt Anna Sophia of Denmark and Norway, Electress of Saxony for advice.
 Anna Sophia advised Frederik to marry Louise of Mecklenburg-Güstrow.
 Frederik was partial to Louise and readily agreed.
 Louise was the daughter of Duke Gustav Adolph of Mecklenburg-Güstrow and Magdalene Sibylle of Holstein-Gottorp.
 Like Frederik, Louise was a great-great-grandchild of King Frederik II of Denmark and Norway.
 On December 5, 1695, their wedding took place at Copenhagen Castle in Copenhagen, Denmark.

 Louise of Mecklenburg-Güstrow; Credit – Wikipedia